josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 <CalloutPlusQuote>

-I'm sure it's frustrating, having taken over half the internet and being worth hundreds of millions of dollars, only to find out your own mom _still_ doesn't really understand what you do, but: _come on, bro_.
+I'm sure it's frustrating, having taken over half the internet and being worth hundreds of millions of dollars, only to find out your own mom _still_ doesn't really understand what you do, but: come on, bro.

 </CalloutPlusQuote>

+First, _tons_ of companies use "WP" in their names, and/or the names of their products.
+Why isn't Matt going after them?

-First, as many people have already noted: Matt runs both `wordpress.com` _and_ `wordpress.org`, which are entirely separate entities that do two completely different things.
+Second, as many people have already noted: Matt runs both `wordpress.com` _and_ `wordpress.org`, which are entirely separate entities that do two completely different things.
 You wanna tell me _that's_ clear, but somehow WP Engine and WordPress.com are too similar?
 Really?

-Second, my kindergartner and every kid in his class could tell the difference between the WordPress W and WP Engine's dumb logo.
-(WP Engine's logo has always been a grid of weird, almost-square shapes that's apparently meant to vaguely resemble an engine, but which makes no sense to pretty much anyone who's ever seen it.
-WP Engine updated it recently, to make the shapes slightly less dumb.
-It's a bad logo, in my professional opinion as a designer.
+Third, my kindergartner and every kid in his class could tell the difference between the WordPress W and WP Engine's dumb logo.
+(WP Engine's logo has always been a grid of weird, almost-square shapes that's apparently meant to vaguely resemble an engine, but which makes no sense to pretty much anyone who's ever seen it, far as I can tell.
+It's a bad logo, in my professional opinion as a designer, even the slightly better version they just released recently.
 But I digress.
 Point is: it looks literally nothing like any WordPress logo.
 Also: it's not the same color.
 I have color vision deficiency, and even _I_ can tell that.
 Anyway…)

 Finally, for the whole two years I worked for Shopify, most of my family thought I was at Spotify.
 Now I'm at Deno, and nobody in my family has any clue what a JavaScript runtime is, and my dad basically thinks I work for Java.

 Family members don't always get tech.
 That's not a sign that something is wrong, and it's most _certainly_ not a sign that any wrongdoing has been committed, let alone deliberately.

-#### Matt claims WP Engine is selling "cheap knock-off" of WordPress
+#### Matt claims WP Engine is selling a "cheap knock-off" of WordPress

 Matt also claims WP Engine is selling "something that they’ve chopped up, hacked, butchered to look like WordPress."
 His reason for this wild claim?
-Because WP Engine disables revisions (a default feature of WordPress).
+Because WP Engine disables revisions (a default feature of WordPress, albeit a pretty small one).

 Literally, that's it.
 One tiny feature.
 The whole thing's been "hacked and butchered" because they just chose to modify one tiny detail.

 Of all Matt's spurious claims, this one might be the one that reeks the most of absolute made-up bullshit.
 WP Engine will just turn on revisions if you want them to, but that's beside the point. _It's open-source software_!
 You don't get to tell people how they use it!
+Besides, pretty much all hosts limit revisions in some way or another.

-We could also get into the utter hypocrisy that many of WordPress.com's plans do far, far, _far_ more invasive modifications of WordPress core (_you can't even install plugins, FFS!_), but again, that's all beside the point.
+We could also get into the utter hypocrisy that many of WordPress.com's plans do far, far, _far_ more invasive modifications of WordPress core (_you can't even install themes and plugins, FFS!_), but again, that's all beside the point.
 It's open-source.
 They can do that.
 Anyone can.
 It's in the license.
-Sit down.
+This claim is clearly total garbage.

 #### Matt says WP Engine doesn't give back enough